dcferreira/dcferreira.github.io/content/post/2023-03-09-ai-web-app/index.md

 ![image.png](/assets/ai-web-app/image_1677846193175_0.png)

 You can try writing a query and submitting it.
-Your browser will display an error, [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) doesn't allow the browser to fetch content from `http://127.0.0.1:8080` (the backend) while the user is visiting `http://127.0.0.1:8000` (the frontend).
+Your browser will display an error: [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) doesn't allow the browser to fetch content from `http://127.0.0.1:8080` (the backend) while the user is visiting `http://127.0.0.1:8000` (the frontend).
 We need to set some headers in our backend to allow this.
-In `app.py` add the CORS middleware, and configure it take the CORS origin from an environment variable.
+In `app.py` add the CORS middleware, and configure it take the CORS origin from an environment variable `CORS_ORIGIN`.
 Add this code to the file (after the `app` variable is defined):

 ```python